 The existing water treatment works is adjacent to the Luhane River, to the North of the proposed site of the new Stephen Dlamini Dam WTP.
-The existing package plant was completed around 2014 and has a capacity of 1.5 ML/day.
+The existing package plant was completed around 2014 and has a capacity of 1.5 Me/day.

-• Stephen Dlamini Project
+Stephen Dlamini Project

-Scope of Bulk Water Infrastructure to be implemented by UW
+Scope of Bulk Water Infrastructure to be implemented by Umgeni Water as per the directive: